Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

-where this equation defines $F(x, m) : \IR^d \times \IR_{\ge 0} \to \IR$, and $\rho_F$ is again a smooth kernel.
+where $\rho_F$ is again a smooth kernel.
+(We will also assume that parameters are chosen so that this is always nonnegative, a point we return to later.)
 The function $F$ is nearly the net per capita reproductive rate, scaled by $\theta$, and would be equal to it in a nonspatial model; but, as can be seen from \eqref{eqn:total_repro}, differs because an offspring's establishment probability is measured at their new location rather than that of their parent.
 For the most part, we work with $F$ instead of $\mu_\theta$.

 So, each of the three demographic parameters $r$, $\gamma$, and $F$, depends on local density, measured by convolution with a smooth kernel, each of which can be different.
 As a result, death rate depends (in principle) on population densities measured in three different ways, so that we could write $\mu_\theta(x) = \mu_\theta(x, \smooth{\gamma} X(x) / N, \smooth{r} X(x) / N, \smooth{F} X(x) / N)$.
 This may seem unnecessarily complex.
 However, not only is it natural from a biological perspective, it also turns out to be convenient for capturing nontrivial examples in the scaling limit.